 - Key performance indicators and performance evaluation metrics;

 - When, where, how and by whom the monitoring, measurement, evaluation and analysis is carried out;

 - Specification, management and maintenance of key monitoring equipment and data handling processes.

-The output from these activities provide key inputs for a range of other elements of the environmental management system, including management review, and in determining the internal and external communications required on the environmental management system and its performance.
+The output from these activities provides key inputs for a range of other elements of the environmental management system, including management review, and in determining the internal and external communications required on the environmental management system and its performance.

 The other key aspect of this sub-clause is the organization will need to demonstrate how it evaluates compliance with other requirements.
 Most organizations fulfil this clause via their internal audit processes, but other compliance audits, checks and reviews can be used.
 The organization should define its processes for evaluating compliance with legal and other requirements and must maintain documented information relating to these activities.
 The process must cover:

 This area is similar to the requirements under ISO 14001:2004, but with clearer and more detailed requirements.
 As with ISO 14001:2004, this is not about reviewing which compliance obligations are applicable to the organization, it is about evaluating actual compliance with the range of compliance obligations applicable to the organization.